d-morrison/IntroStatActivities/_book/07-A10-inference-1cat_CI-simulation.md

 #### Use statistical analysis methods to draw inferences from the data {-}

-4. Write out the parameter of interest for this study in words.  **Hint: this is the same as question 7 in activity 7a.**
+4. Write out the parameter of interest for this study in words.  **Hint: this is the same as question 7 in Activity 7a.**

 \vspace{0.5in}